sqwiggle/sqwiggle-api-documentation/endpoints/conversations.md

 ## Retrieve a Conversation

 Retrieves the details of a specific conversation provided it is accessible via the provided token.
-Supply an ID and Sqwiggle will return the corresponding conversation object.

 ### Request
 <div class="request">